 More than 250 music lessons take place each week with tuition offered on all standard band and orchestral instruments, singing, bagpipes and harp.

 Pupils are encouraged to take advantage of frequent opportunities to perform and to sit Associated Board music examinations.
-Over the course of the academic year, there are at least 35 concerts or other musical events, and last year more than 80 pupils passed music exams.
+Over the course of the academic year, there are at least 35 concerts or other musical events, and in an average year, more than 80 pupils pass music exams.

 Pupils are encouraged to take part in ensembles as soon as they are ready.
 The school has several choirs, orchestras, brass groups, string ensembles, a wind band, pipe band and flute ensemble.
 These are all growing in size as more and more pupils opt to learn instruments.